-In April 2019, the Company (together with Northern Powergrid (Northeast) Limited) put forward its Stakeholder Engagement and Customer Vulnerability ("SECV") submission to Ofgem in respect of work undertaken during the previous Regulatory Year.
-The submission provided an overview of activities and case studies in areas such as safety, environment, customer service, reliability and availability.
-Following the submission to Ofgem's panel, the Company achieved third place (of 14) in the context of the wider gas distribution, transmission owner and DNO group, a marginal step down from second place (of six DNO groups) in the prior year.
-In response, plans were developed to strengthen engagement in order to improve the position going forward.
+Performance during the year: In May 2020, the Company (together with Northern Powergrid (Northeast) plc) put forward its SECV submission to Ofgem in respect of work undertaken during the 2019/20 Regulatory Year.
+The material provided an overview of activities and case studies in areas such as decarbonisation, safety, environment, customer service, reliability and availability.
+Following the review by Ofgem's panel, the Company achieved fifth place (of 13) in the context of the wider gas distribution, transmission and DNO groups, a step down from third place in the prior Regulatory Year.
+In response to the drop in performance, an external assessment of the approach to engagement, fuel poverty provision and support provided to vulnerable customers was undertaken and improvement plans were subsequently established.